Skip to main content

 The short answer is: you should not.
 The proper way to set up permission control is via Column-level Permission.

-To explain, you can use the hidden: true property if you would like a dimension/measure to be accessible for modeling but concealed from users in reporting.
+To explain, you can use the hidden: true property if you would like a dimension/measure to be accessible during development, but concealed from users in Reporting.
 This is achieved by hiding it within the Dimension/Measure Selection of the Dataset.

 dimension id {